 Paint demand in China is expanding as urbanization increases.
-The urbanization 2016 to between 60% and 70% in 2021, and is expected to continue to advance gradually (See Figure 1).
+The urbanization rate in China increased from around 50% in 2016 to between 60% and 70% in 2021, and is expected to continue to advance gradually (See Figure 1).
 Per capita paint consumption is still around one-third of the level of advanced countries.
 Consumption is expected to climb consistently at a GDP+ α growth rate in line with the increase in disposable income as China's middle class expands (See Figure 2).